salsify/ember-cli-dependency-lint/README.md

 ### Usage

-For each addon in your project, dependency-lint will create a passing or failing test case depending on whether you have conflicting versions of that addon present.
+For each addon in your project, ember-cli-dependency-lint will create a passing or failing test case depending on whether you have conflicting versions of that addon present.
 This way, the next time you run your tests after introducing a dependency conflict, you'll immediately know about the problem.

 ![image](https://cloud.githubusercontent.com/assets/108688/22833669/c5d35a9a-ef80-11e6-8043-9c6de18e8d6e.png)

 You can also manually run `ember dependency-lint` to get a more detailed report.
+This can be useful while debugging a dependency conflict, as it's much faster than rebuilding your test suite each time.

 ![image](https://cloud.githubusercontent.com/assets/108688/22833728/009c1bd0-ef81-11e6-853c-8516f13b58fd.png)

+Run `ember help dependency-lint` for more details on this command.

 ### Dealing with Conflicts